The America SCORES World Cup Commercial

-America SCORES inspires urban youth to lead healthy lives, be engaged students, and have the confidence and character to make a difference in the world.
+America SCORES inspires youth to lead healthy lives, be engaged students, and have the confidence and character to make a difference in the world.

 America SCORES students—85 percent of whom live below the poverty line—improve academically, increase physical fitness, and have a greater sense of confidence and belonging.